chevere/docs/components/Workflow.md

 # Workflow

 The Workflow component provides the ability to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
-Using the Workflow component, you can define a series of individual Steps each triggering responses with the goal to produce a final outcome.
+It allows to define a series of individual steps, each triggering responses with the goal to produce a final outcome.

 [WorkflowInterface](../reference/Chevere/Interfaces/Workflow/WorkflowInterface.md) describes the interface for the component in charge of defining a Workflow.

 ## Step

-A Step define an [Action](Action.md) with arguments.
+A Step define an [Action](Action.md) with arguments (explicit or referenced).
 [StepInterface](../reference/Chevere/Interfaces/Workflow/StepInterface.md) describes the interface for the component in charge of defining a Step.

 ```php
 use Chevere\Components\Workflow\Step;